marcin-wosinek/blog/_posts/2015-02-12-Automation-in-AngularJs.md

 * reusable code patterns

 ## example code structure for angular
-* sub generator take care of fitting new files into that structure
+* sub generator takes care of fitting new files into that structure

 ## core team supports generators for
 * backbone